DevoInc/python-sdk/docs/api/api.md

 You can use environment variables or a global configuration file for the KEY, SECRET, URL, USER, APP_NAME and COMMENT values

-Priority order:
+How do the CLI resolve the set up of this parameters?
+This is the evalutaion order:

-1. -c configuration file option: if you use ite, CLI search key, secret and url, or token and url in the file
+1. `-c` configuration file option: use it to set API key, secret and url, or token and url in one file.
-2. params in CLI call: He can complete values not in configuration file, but not override it
+2. The parameters in CLI call can complete values not in configuration file, but not override it
-3. Environment vars: if you send key, secrey or token in config file or params cli, this option not be called
+3. Environment vars: if you set key, secrey or token in config file or params cli, this option should not be used.
-4. ~/.devo.json or ~/.devo.yaml: if you send key, secrey or token in other way, this option not be called
+4. ~/.devo.json or ~/.devo.yaml: if you set key, secrey or token in other way, this option should not be used.

 Environment vars are: